ili-meco/atip-solution/README.md

-# ATIP Solution: IMM 5744 Consent Form Processing
+# AI Document Validator Framework

-This project contains an Azure Function to process IMM 5744 consent forms for ATIP compliance.
-It extracts data from PDFs using Azure Document Intelligence, extracts signature images using PyMuPDF, and analyzes compliance using Azure OpenAI's GPT-4o model.
+This reusable framework provides an end-to-end solution for document validation with AI capabilities.
+Originally developed for IMM 5744 consent form processing for ATIP compliance, it has been generalized for use with any document type requiring validation and analysis.
+The system extracts data from documents using Azure Document Intelligence, processes images (like signatures) with PyMuPDF, and analyzes compliance using Azure OpenAI's GPT-4o model.

 ## Features
-- Triggers on PDF uploads to an Azure Blob Storage container (`form-pdfs`).
+- **Configurable Document Handling**: Process any document type with customizable validation rules.
-- Uses a custom Document Intelligence model to extract form data.
+- **Azure Integration**: Triggers on document uploads to Azure Blob Storage with configurable container names.
-- Extracts signature images and analyzes ink color (must be blue) and compliance rules.
+- **AI-Powered Analysis**: Uses Azure Document Intelligence with customizable models for data extraction.
-- Saves signature snippets as PNG images to `form-signatures` container for visual verification.
+- **Image Processing**: Extracts images (like signatures) from documents for further analysis.
-- Outputs extracted data to `form-json` and compliance reports to `form-reports`.
+- **Customizable Validation**: Flexible validation rules using Azure OpenAI that can be adapted for any compliance requirements.
-- React frontend for validating and submitting PDF forms.
+- **Modern UI**: React frontend with Tailwind CSS for an attractive, responsive user experience.
-- Real-time validation results display showing issues and recommendations.
+- **Real-time Feedback**: Live status updates and detailed validation reports with configurable polling intervals.

 ## Project Structure
 ```